 Improving the energy resilience of the Western Cape is core to the post-Covid19 economic recovery plan to maintain business competitiveness, confidence, investment, growth, job preservation and job creation and to maintain and grow export opportunities.

 The low carbon component of renewable energy is critical – both to contribute to the country’s Paris Agreement greenhouse gas emissions reduction commitments and to protect Western Cape exports from imminent carbon border adjustments - particularly in the light of post Covid-19 economic recovery plans being implemented by many countries that reflect an accelerated transition to lower carbon economies.

 In order to achieve this, the MER project seeks to provide project development support and capacity building to municipalities while working closely with national government to explore how the new energy regulations could lead to renewable energy generation projects within municipalities in the Western Cape.

 The high-level approach can be seen below:

 A Municipal Readiness Evaluation Tool (MRET) was used to enable the successful implementation of renewable energy projects at scale in the short to medium term (in candidate municipalities), and to identify municipal grid capacity, technical capacity, financial standing and other gaps and development needs to be addressed for further renewable energy project preparation, development and implementation.

 The candidate municipalities identified as part of the MER project are:

 - Saldanha Bay

-The initiative will also collaborate closely with the City of Cape Town.
+The project will also collaborate closely with the City of Cape Town.

 For more information please visit the FAQs Page